Urinary Tract Imaging

 The kidneys filter wastes and fluids to produce urine.
 The urine travels from the kidneys down two narrow tubes called the ureters.
 The urine is then stored in a hollow, muscular, balloon-shaped organ called the bladder.
 When the bladder empties, urine flows out of the body through a tube called the urethra at the bottom of the bladder.

 What does “imaging” mean?

-- blood in the urine
+- blood in the urine, known as hematuria

 - high blood pressure

-- kidney failure
+- kidney diseases

 What are the imaging techniques?